hyper-active/AnimalKingdom/README.md

 Let's make this a beautiful 1990's themed 2047 version of the first 2001 website to be shown in a movie back in 2014 using HTML as a way to explain unix shell, python and latex.
 Possibly.

-There used to be easter eggs here, but there left.
+There used to be easter eggs here, but they left.
 Bring them back !